o3de/o3de.org/content/blog/posts/sig-simulation-highlight.md

 full_img: "/images/blog/sig-simulation/highlight.png"
 ---

 This summer marked the Open 3D Engine’s first year, and with it, the celebration of the Engine’s immense growth in members, code contributions, and much more.
-With this incredible momentum came a recent election of a new chair and co-chair for SIG Simulation, a vital part of the project, from [Huawei](https://www.huawei.com/).
+With this incredible momentum came a recent election of a new chair and co-chair for Special Interest Group (SIG) Simulation, a vital part of the project, from [Huawei](https://www.huawei.com/).
 As a Premier member of the [Open 3D Foundation](https://o3d.foundation/) (O3DF) and a major contributor to the Engine, Huawei understands the importance of [SIG Simulation](https://github.com/o3de/sig-simulation) to the Open 3D Engine (O3DE).
 We sat down with new Chair and Co-Chair of SIG Simulation, Lars Gleim and Bo Gao, to discuss their insights into this SIG’s essential work and their hopes for O3DE’s future.

 #### Please tell us a little bit about yourself.